ranurm/ranurm/README.md

   - Takes employees CV as PDF.
 Then parses it with openai and imports necessary information to CV Maker profile.
   - ChatGPT addition to ask questions about employees allocation and skills.
 For example, who is the best match to project?
   - *Role*: Project Manager

 - **[Secure Password Manager](https://github.com/ranurm/secure-password-manager)** – A secure credential manager built with Next.js (web) and React Native (mobile).
 Implements:
   - End-to-end encryption
   - Selfmade two-factor authentication app
   - Secure API with JWT
   - OWASP best practices

 - **[AI Meeting Summary Tool](https://github.com/ranurm/finetuned-summary-ai)** – A multi-modal tool that generates structured summaries from MP4 meeting recordings and PDF slides.
 Includes:
   - Audio transcription with Whisper
   - PDF analysis with OCR and image captioning
   - Summarization with fine-tuned OpenAI models
   - Built with FastAPI (Python) and React
   - Clean, responsive UI with drag-and-drop uploads

 - **[WebGPU vs WebGL – N-body Simulation (Junction 2023)](https://github.com/ottohh/Junction2023)** – A browser-based N-body simulation comparing GPU and CPU performance using WebGPU and WebGL.
 Includes:
   - Built for Veikkaus's challenge at Junction 2023
   - WebGPU: Parallel compute shader handles O(n²) force calculations on GPU
   - WebGL: Multithreaded CPU simulation with WebWorkers and SharedArrayBuffer
   - Real-time visualization of particle interactions
   - Showcases the power and future potential of GPU computing in the browser
   - **We won the challenge!**

+- **[Redirected Walking in VR](https://github.com/irzumjafri/SW610-620-Project)** – A Unity-based VR project using spatial manipulation to simulate large virtual environments in small physical spaces.
+  - Room Mapping Module with Meta passthrough and anchors
+  - Redirected Walking Module with translation, curvature, rotation, and bending gains
+  - Firebase backend for data logging and experiment tracking
+  - Built and tested on Meta Quest 2/3

 ---

 ## 📫 Contact: